 Avoid traveling to deserted locations at night or when you are alone.

 If you decide to drive yourself to explore the countryside, remember that the road conditions are poor away from the cities.
 Towards the border areas, there are the risks of landmines, too, so don’t travel without a guide.

 Move away from any place where you see a demonstration or a public protest.
 These can turn violent on short notice.

-Eritrea Travel Medical Insurance for International Travellers – FAQs
+Eritrea Travel Medical Insurance for International Travelers – FAQs

 Medical facilities beyond the capital, Asmara, are basic to non-existent in Eritrea, and private healthcare, wherever available, is expensive.
 So, it’s best that you avail of travel medical insurance—and, specifically, do obtain Eritrea coronavirus insurance.